umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 ![](../assets/stochadexI/stochadexI-fundamental-loop.drawio.png)

 The basic computational idea here is illustrated above; we iterate the matrix forward in time by a row, and use its previous version $X_{0:{\sf t}}$ as an entire matrix input into a function which populates the elements of its latest rows.
-One can easily draw a rough schematic with the same idea in it, and it would probably look something like the rough schematic below.
+One can easily draw a rough schematic with the same idea in it, and it would probably look something like the one below.

 ![](../assets/stochadexI/stochadexI-fundamental-loop-code.drawio.png)